-c.
-If your agency does not track the use of Glomar responses, what would your agency need to do to track in the future?
-If possible, please describe the resources and time involved.
+6. If your agency does not track the use of Glomar responses, are you planning to track this information in the future?

-6. Optional -- If there are any other initiatives undertaken by your agency to ensure that the presumption of openness is being applied, please describe them here.
+7. Optional-If there are any other initiatives undertaken by your agency to ensure that the presumption of openness is being applied, please describe them here.